clffamily/csc309-A3/README.txt

 	types of users, server-side, can be distinguised, and we can provide different events based on the type of user.

 2. Cookies
-	We chose to implement cookies for the shopping cart to offer a more seamless experience client-side, where with each change to the cart, the page would not have to be reloaded.
+	We chose to implement cookies for the shopping cart to offer a more seamless experience, client-side, so with each change to the cart the page would not need to be reloaded.